 I have also put together my top picks for best baby cribs and best baby mattresses to help you in your search.

 We’re constantly learning new things about baby safety.
 In 2019, baby products are held to the highest standards, and parents are starting to learn which cribs to avoid, and which features present a potential health risk.
 It’s always a good idea to stay up-to-date on the latest news in crib safety and crib recalls, and even baby mattress recalls for that matter.
-Old safety information is now outdated, and parents need to be aware of the newest findings and recalls, which are constantly released.
+Old safety information is now outdated, and parents need to be aware of the newest findings and recalls, which are constantly released to provide the safest products.
 You do not need to be considering cribs like the one below.

 As long as you take all the safety concerns into consideration, you’ll have nothing to worry about as you pick the best crib and best mattress for your precious new baby.
 This guide should give you a complete rundown on the safest cribs and the crib mattresses in 2019, and which features to take into consideration as you pick the right option for your baby.
 The newest studies and data make the potential hazards and concerns adamantly clear.
 Take the time to educate yourself about these concerns.
 When you’re confident about your baby’s safety, both you and your child will get a good night’s sleep.